Trilarion/opensourcegames/entries/summoning_wars.md

 - Code language: C, C++, Lua
 - Code license: GPL-3.0

-Role-playing game, featuring both a single-player and a multiplayer mode for about 2 to 8 players.
+Featuring both a single-player and a multiplayer mode for about 2 to 8 players.

 ## Building